wkisielewicz/ProtonTest/README.md

 ## Tests

-Tests are run by rspec, including test cases for major functionality Proton Red.
+Tests are run by rspec, including test cases for major functionality of the application.